 - Your distribution of employer stock is not subject to the 20 percent mandatory federal income tax withholding at the time of distribution.
-However, its value - excluding NUA - will be included to calculate the 20 percent withholding.
-If your distribution does not include cash or other property, or if you roll over everything except employer stock (and up to \$200 of cash in lieu of fractional shares), you may have no withholding or a withholding of less than 20 percent. - You have up to 60 days to decide whether or not to roll over the distribution of stock into an IRA. - Employer stock that is taken out as a retirement distribution is not required to be sold, once you attain RMD Age due to IRS minimum distribution requirements.5 - You may borrow against employer stock that is taken out as a retirement distribution. - In general, your heirs will receive a step-up in cost basis of the value of the employer stock for any appreciation from the distribution date to the date of your death.
-Any appreciation after the date of your death will be taxed as long- or short-term capital gains depending on the holding period.
-However, there is no step-up on the NUA itself.
-Your heirs will have to pay the tax on the NUA if they sell the stock and recover any NUA.
-However, your heirs may receive an income tax deduction for any federal estate tax paid as a result of the NUA being included in your taxable estate.
-Consult your tax advisor for additional information.
+However, its value-excluding NUA-will be included to calculate the 20 percent withholding.
+If your distribution does not include cash or other property, or if you roll over everything except employer stock (and up to \$200 of cash in lieu of fractional shares), you may have no withholding or a withholding of less than 20 percent. - You have up to 60 days from the date of distribution to decide whether or not to roll over the distribution of stock into an IRA. - Employer stock that is taken out as a retirement distribution is not required to be sold, once you attain RMD Age due to IRS minimum distribution requirements. - You may borrow against employer stock that is taken out as a retirement distribution. - In general, your heirs will receive a stepup in cost basis of the value of the employer stock for any